 h.
 Travel Using Rented Vehicles

-A student traveling on university business must rent a vehicle from one of the vendors listed on the Auxiliary Enterprises, University Travel website using the university’s rate identifier code.
-A rental from one of these contracted vendors may include insurance coverage.
+A student traveling on University business must rent a vehicle from one of the vendors listed on the Auxiliary Enterprises, University Travel website using the University’s rate identifier code.
+A rental from one of these contracted vendors may include insurance coverage and be in the the student’s name.
 Refer to the list of non-participating car rental locations as well as a list of contract violations that invalidate insurance coverage.
-Otherwise, if a student who is traveling on university business chooses to rent a vehicle in his or her name, the university is not liable for any damage claim and the student may not be reimbursed for such expenses.
+If a student who is traveling on University business chooses to rent a vehicle outside of the procedure set out on the University Travel website, the University is not liable for any damage claim and the student may not be reimbursed for such expenses.

 i.
 Service and Maintenance